Frequently Asked Questions

 Many clients benefit from a blend of these approaches.
 But more than anything, therapy is a collaborative process.
 We’ll work together to find what feels most helpful, with your goals in mind.

-From there, we build practical tools to help you feel more grounded, confident, and supported in daily life.
+From there, we build practical tools to help you feel more steady, confident, and resourced in daily life.

-While my overall approach is guided by EMDR (Eye Movement Desensitization and Reprocessing), the early stages of therapy may include strategies from a variety of approaches such as CBT, DBT, solution-focused therapy, and expressive arts to tailor our work to your needs.
+While my overall approach is guided by EMDR (Eye Movement Desensitization and Reprocessing), the early stages of therapy often include strategies from CBT, DBT, solution‑focused therapy, and expressive arts to tailor the work to your needs.

 Depending on your goals, therapy may include: